Rasmus Lindh

-Rasmus Mathias Lindh (born 6 July 2001), also known as The Moose, is a Swedish racing driver who currently competes in the IMSA SportsCar Championship driving for United Autosports in LMP2.
+Rasmus Mathias Lindh (born 6 July 2001) is a Swedish racing driver who currently competes in the IMSA SportsCar Championship driving for United Autosports in LMP2.
 He competed in Indy NXT in 2023 for Juncos Hollinger Racing in the No. 76 car, after switching from HMD Motorsports with Dale Coyne Racing.
 Lindh previously competed in the then Indy Lights for Juncos.

 Career

 Karting

 Born in Gothenburg, Lindh began his career in karting at the age of six before going professional in 2009, collecting numerous titles in his native Sweden as well as partaking in the CIK-FIA European championships with the likes of Birel ART and Ricciardo Kart Racing.

 Road to Indy

 USF2000

 In October 2017, Lindh partook in the USF2000 category of the Chris Griffis Memorial Test with Team BENIK.
 Three months later, it was confirmed Lindh would make his single-seater debut in the 2018 season with Pabst Racing Services.
 Despite coming away without a win, Lindh achieved three pole positions and five podiums to finish as vice-champion to Kyle Kirkwood.